dspflash/3ucsERP/readme.md

 Discuss

-Contact us at http://3ucs.com/xchat/index.php?configID=33541&skillId=281&enterurl=http%3A%2F%2Fgithub.erp.3ucs.com%2F&timestamp=1594371293023 if you have feedback, questions or want to chat.
-You can also use the feedback form embedded within our Mobile App - to do so please navigate to Settings and select "Leave Feedback".
+Contact us at http://3ucs.com/xchat/index.php?enterurl=http%3A%2F%2Fgithub.erp.3ucs.com%2F if you have feedback, questions or want to chat.